mendhak/mendhak.github.io/_posts/2019-08-25-raspberrypi-epaper-dashboard.md

 ## Run it

 Run `./run.sh` which should query Climacell, Google Calendar.
-It will then create a png, convert to a 1-bit black and white bmp, then display the bmp on screen.
+It will then create a png, then display the png on screen.
 After a few runs, if everything is working well, you should then make this a cron job.

 ```bash